ArnaudHemmerle/JupyFluo/README.md

 ```
 expmt.extract_elems()
 ```
-** Warning:** For determining the fit parameters, you should fit the peak position of the most intense peaks.
+**Warning:** For determining the fit parameters, you should fit the peak position of the most intense peaks.

 ### Determine the fit parameters
-See inside FluoJupyter_functions.py to have explanation on each fit parameter.
+See inside FluoJupyter_functions.py to have an explanation on the peak fitting.
 Some parameters do not have to be fitted, and can be kept constant in our experimental configuration:
 ```
 dparams_fit['fan'] = 0.12
 dparams_fit['epsilon'] = 0.0036